emilhe/dash-leaflet-docs/tutorials/geojson_filter.md

-The `filter` option of the `GeoJSON` component makes is possible to filter which features are shown.
-In the example below, the `hideout` property is utilized to achieve dynamic filtering based on the drop down selection.
+The `filter` option of the `GeoJSON` component makes it possible to show only a subset of the features contained in a geojson resource.